Journalism • Photography • Lifestyle • Events

 Events during the eight-years preceding Magni’s first Moto Guzzi deepens perspective, and may offer a few hints too.
 It was easy to predict the shortage of MV fours would dictate the need for an alternate engine, and Arturo’s choice of the Honda 900cc Bol d’Or four was a logical first step.
 The DOHC multi fit in a modified version of Magni’s MV frame, but the first Magni Honda (MH1) kit used much of the original machine, including the fork and wheels.
 The following MH2 was tarted with premium suspensions, son Carlo’s lightweight cast EPM wheels and traditional works-style MV styling.

 Introduced at the Milan Expo in November of 1985, the Magni Lemans 1000 was an upscale take on the Guzzi model using the same name, in alternative spelling.
 The first Guzzi-powered Magni and the first sold as a complete machine, that same-but-different theme continues throughout, starting with Arturo’s version of Lino Tonti's frame and the new-for-1985 Le Mans 949cc sportbike engine, Forcella Italia forks and twin 76-series Koni shocks incorporate into Magni’s Parallelogramo swingarm.
-The custom fitment continued with the company’s EPM wheels (also available in magnesium) and body shell intertwined with various production pieces like the wiring loom, instruments, brake components and rear drive housing.
-Available in stock tuning or opened to a full on 1116cc, the Magni Lemans 1000 weighs just 429-lb dry.
+The custom fitment continued with the company’s EPM wheels (also available in magnesium) and body shell intertwined with various production pieces like the loom, instruments, controls, brake components, exhaust system and rear drive.
+Available in stock tuning or opened to a full on 1116cc, the Magni Lemans 1000 moves an exceptional machine that was substantially revamped by Moto Guzzi to a whole new level; shaving some seventy-pounds off the factory edition and coming in at a feathery 429-lb dry.

 So while Magni’s customers in Germany and Japan asked for (and received) stripped down Classico, Sfida (like the beautiful example above right, provided by German Magni owner Wolfgang Krueger^) or other variants crafted to resemble MV racers, the Lemans is wholly unique.
 Perhaps the best motorcycle you've never heard of, the Magni Lemans 1000 stands alone as the only factory-supported extension of the famous Le Mans sportbike.
 Nolan Woodbury